RockefellerArchiveCenter/pictor/README.md

 4. Make Manifest: creates a IIIF presentation manifest from JPG2000 files.
 5. AWS Upload: uploads bags with derivatives and Manifest to Amazon Web Services (AWS).
 6. Cleanup: removes bag files that have been processed.
+7. Recreate Manifest: given a DIMES identifier, recreates a manifest.

 ### Routes